mjolnir-repo/dattr/README.md

 # dattr
-Interpretation of Python dictionaries as Keys
+Interpretation of Python dictionary Keys as Attributes